 Honors Living-Learning Community

-Beginning Fall 2022, all first-year Honors students will live together in the Honors Living-Learning Community located in Dix Hall.
-We are very excited to add this residential opportunity as a way to support the formation of deeper connections with peers, staff, and faculty in the Honors Program.
-Through community dinners, topical discussions, professional meet-and-greets, and other social programs, students will form long lasting friendships, make connections with the university community, and learn about curricular and co-curricular resources.
-Additionally, students will have the choice to continue living within the Honors LLC in their second year on campus, thereby serving both the first-year and sophomore classes.
+All first-year Honors students live together in the Honors Living-Learning Community located in Morse Hall, starting Fall 2024.
+In this community, we support the formation of deeper connections with peers, staff, and faculty in the Honors Program.
+Through dinners, topical discussions, professional meet-and-greets, and other social programs, students will form long-lasting friendships, make connections with the university community, and learn about curricular and co-curricular resources.

 Trans & Non-Binary Living-Learning Community

-The Trans & Non-Binary Living-Learning Community is created for students who identify anywhere within the transgender and non-binary spectrum as well as folx who are strong active allies.
+The Trans & Non-Binary Living-Learning Communities are created for students who identify anywhere within the transgender and non-binary spectrum as well as folx who are strong active allies.
 In partnership with the Multicultural Center, this LLC will provide our Trans & Non-Binary residential population with a brave and intentional space to build community, share lived experiences and perspectives, and foster identity development.
-The first floor of Dix Hall has been chosen as the pilot location for the 2022-2023 academic year and spaces are limited.
 Folx who are a part of this community can expect faculty and staff involvement, fun programming experiences, and opportunities to celebrate trans leaders and advocates.
 The First Year Trans & Non-Binary LLC is located in Simmons Hall.
 The Upper level Trans & Non-Binary LLC is located in Dix Hall.

 BIPOC Living-Learning Community

-The Black, Indigenous, and People of Color (BIPOC) Living-Learning Community will foster authentic and lasting solidarity to undo Native invisibility, anti-Blackness, and advance racial justice.
+The Black, Indigenous, and People of Color (BIPOC) Living-Learning Communities foster authentic and lasting solidarity to undo Native invisibility, anti-Blackness, and advance racial justice.
 The BIPOC LLC will be a space for the community to connect around shared/ similar identity(s) and lived experiences.
 The Office of Residence Life and the Multicultural Center will partner to provide intentional programming that focuses on uplifting and empowering BIPOC student voices through dialogue on topics of personal development, professional growth, university connections, resources, and opportunities beyond graduation.
-The BIPOC LLC will be an extension to the inaugural Fall 2022 Bridge Program and will be located on the second floor of Simmons Hall.
+The First Year BIPOC LLC is an extension of the BIPOC Bridge Program and is located in Simmons Hall.